Obtaining Meaningful Riches

-Today, I read a good blog post about the 3 Ps of True Wealth and felt to add some of our own insight into the concept of wealth and riches.
-People, Passion and Purpose make up Jason’s 3 Ps, though all of them revolve around building relationships and the people with whom we interact day to day.
+Today, I read a good blog post about the 3 Ps of True Wealth and felt inclined to add some of my own insight into the concept of wealth and riches.
+People, Passion, and Purpose make up Jason’s 3 Ps, though all of them revolve around building relationships and the people with whom we interact day to day.

 I added a comment regarding what we teach about being rich.
 In a way similar to the 3 Ps standing for true wealth, being rich involves setting personal goals that require money and then making your money work for you in order to reach those goals.

 Being rich is not an amount, an income, or a lifestyle.
 It’s not about showing off.
 It’s not about envying and wishing.
 It’s about doing what’s important to you.
 Accumulating money, unfortunately, serves as a pseudo-goal for too many people.

 “I want to be rich” is a phrase we hear far too frequently.
 Having a lot of money is a relative concept.
 For someone living in poverty, a few hundred dollars could be a lot of money.
 For a recent college graduate, a lot of money might be a $40,000 annual income.
 For others, it might be $1,000,000 lottery ticket (Please, don’t get me started about the lottery unless you’re truly willing to listen).

 The reality, though, is that if we were to set a financial goal to have or earn a certain amount of money, we would find that amount insufficient to satisfy us once we reach it.
 It’s not how much money you earn or have that counts so much as how much you keep.
 By “keep,” I mean hold onto in order to reach your own truly satisfying personal goals.